 WordPress is also a popular choice for non-technical business owners, since it is easy to update and simple to learn and use.
 The low learning curve is one of the main benefits of the WordPress platform, and this popular CMS solution underpins some of the most successful small business websites on the Internet.

 SilverStripe is another popular PHP content management system, but it is more flexible and more easily configurable than WordPress.
 If your website is more complex or you expect your online presence to grow significantly, SilverStripe can be an excellent alternative to WordPress.
 It may not be as simple to use as WordPress, but the PHP platform makes up for the lack of simplicity with greater scalability and a more flexible approach to website maintenance.
+WordPress can be extended with third party plugins that add endless functionality.

 The SilverStripe CMS also includes a number of other benefits small business owners will find useful, including robust version control and native support for SEO.
 That allows business owners and their developer partners to easily update content, track changes and keep their information relevant and useful.

 Radiant CMS is another popular choice among web designers, and a good solution for small business owners.
 Radiant CMS is designed to be fast, flexible and easy to use, making it an excellent alternative to WordPress, SilverStripe and other PHP-based products.
-Radiant CMS is a popular choice for many kinds of websites, including shopping sites, informational sites and news sites.
+Radiant is a popular choice for many kinds of websites, including shopping sites, informational sites and news sites.

 Which Type of Website is Right for Your Business?